vankessel/vankessel.github.io/blog/_posts/2018-10-23-visualizing-complex-functions.md

 {% include video.html url="/assets/videos/visualizing-complex-functions/ln(z).webm" %}

 Hard to see what's going on here but this interpolation is unfolding into an [infinite spiral]( https://en.wikipedia.org/wiki/Complex_logarithm#/media/File:Riemann_surface_log.svg) beyond the branch cut.
 This means there are infinite solutions to any logarithm in the complex domain.
 The value that is returned is decided by where the branch cut is placed.
-The branch cut is usually placed such that the logarithm returns values greater than $$-\pi$$ and less than or equal to $$\pi$$.
+The branch cut is usually placed such that the logarithm returns values with an angle greater than $$-\pi$$ and less than or equal to $$\pi$$.

 ### Sigmoid